 - Handy even when you aren’t doing major shopping trips

-- Helps you track trends
+- Helps you track trends (that might be outside the typical sales cycles)

 When I was first married, I didn’t really worry a lot about the grocery budget.
 We had some money set aside and used it, and I didn’t really think about trying to manage it more than that.
 As we had babies, and I began staying at home instead of working, I had to learn to really make my dollar stretch as far as possible.